Unfinished: Background-Specific Introductions to A Course In Miracles

 You may be surprised to find that the Course is compatible with many aspects of atheism.
 The ‘God’ of A Course In Miracles didn’t create the universe and doesn’t interact with it in any way whatsoever.
 In fact ‘He’ is not even aware of the universe.
 The universe is very specificially a place where there is no God.

-A Course In Miracles offers has no behavioural component; it doesn't tell you what to do with your body.
+A Course in Miracles has no behavioural component; it doesn’t tell you what to do with your body.
 It is concerned only with your mind.
-So Course students often behave like atheists, unguided by any 'divine moral imperative'.
+So Course students often behave like atheists, unguided by any ‘divine moral imperative’.

 The Course also doesn’t need to be believed in order to work.
 The Text must be studied and its thought system understood and the Workbook excercises used, but we are free to disagree with it all.